 The debate between flat grips and ergonomic grips has raged for years.
 You see dumbbell manufacturers produce straight grips and ergonomic, same with cable machine grip attachments.
 Well, the debate now extends to grip builders.

-Best Grip Trainers on Amazon
+Highly Reviewed Grip Trainers on Amazon

 In addition to tools that augment existing equipment like the above fat grips there are a whole world of grip-specific isolation tools that focus on grip and forearm strength.